Barry Cable: Life after football and honours

-Sexual abuse allegations
+Sexual abuse claims

-In 2019, a woman began legal action against Cable, alleging he sexually abused her between 1968–1973 when she was in her early to late teens.
-The allegations were investigated by the police in 1998 but no charges were laid.
+In 2019, a woman began legal action against Cable, alleging he sexually abused her between 1968 and 1973 when she was twelve years old and continued into her late teens.
+The allegations were investigated by WA Police in 1998 and referred to the Department of Public Prosecutions (DPP), but no charges were laid.
 Cable denied the allegations and tried unsuccessfully to have the case thrown out of court several times.
 Cable's identity was only revealed after a suppression order was lifted in February 2023 ahead of a trial.

 Also in February 2023, a second woman came forward claiming she was sexually abused multiple times by Cable.
 Cable has categorically denied all the allegations.
-A third woman came forward as well, accusing Cable of sexually abusing her when she was a child.
+A third woman later came forward, also accusing Cable of sexually abusing her when she was a child.
 The woman claims that she refrained from reporting Cable to the police because "all of Australia loved him."
-During the trial, an additional two women testified that Cable sexually assaulted them when they were children.
-This takes the women that have accused Cable of sexual abuse to five.
+During the trial, an additional two women testified that Cable sexually assaulted them when they were children: this takes the number of women that have accused Cable of sexual abuse to five.

+In June 2023, Western Australian District Court Judge Mark Herron found that Cable had engaged in "grooming behaviour" and sexually abused the plaintiff over several years.
+The woman was awarded $818,700 in damages for historical sexual offences; however, it is unlikely she will ever receive this money, as Cable declared bankruptcy prior to the trial.

+Cable was removed from the Sport Australia Hall of Fame in July 2023 in response to the court's findings, and he was subsequently removed from the Australian Football Hall of Fame and West Australian Football Hall of Fame, with his Legend status in both Halls also being rescinded.
+The North Melbourne Football Club also removed Cable from its Hall of Fame and stripped him of his life membership of the club, with both the Perth and East Perth Football Clubs also stripping Cable of life membership.

+As of November 2023, these sexual abuse allegations against Cable were being investigated by WA Police.

+On 24 May 2024, Cable was charged with five counts of indecently dealing with a girl under 13 and two counts of unlawful carnal knowledge of a girl under 13 years.
+It will be alleged that, during 1967 and 1968, Cable sexually assaulted a girl who was between nine and 10 years old at the time.
+On 30 May, 2024, he pleaded not guilty to this conduct.